eth-sri/ELINA/README.md

     http://apron.cri.ensmp.fr/library/

 #Compiling:

-    Download the source and follow the instructions below.

-    Copy the "optoctagons" folder into the APRON directory so that the path to new folder is: APRON_PATH/optoctagons.
+    Copy the "optoctagons" folder into the APRON directory.
     Go to the "APRON_PATH/optoctagons" folder in terminal.
 		1. Check if your machine supports SSE or AVX as follows:
 			a.
 Run "cat /proc/cpuinfo | grep "sse\|avx"".